-I found the books stunningly original — a sort of reimaging of the mythology of the American West, told as a mixture of fantasy and steampunk and horror and set in a world that's familiar in some thematic ways but strange in history and geography.
+I like the originality of the way these books reimagined the mythology of the American West, telling it as a mixture of fantasy and steampunk and horror and setting it in a world that's familiar in some thematic ways but strange in history and geography.
 Some metaphors are literalized: the great conflict is between the Line and the Gun, both of which are sinister powers beyond human scale or comprehension.

 Sequel to The Quantum Thief, and similar in the way it expands one's sense of the possible.
 (Perhaps beyond the breaking point!)
 It's a difficult book to read and understand, partly just because of the sheer richness and strangeness of the setting, with all of the unfamiliar terms and concepts and history, partly because segments from multiple storylines are interwoven and you're not always told what order things happen in, partly because the characters withhold information from each other and from the reader, and partly because it's not always obvious who a given character is or what an answer to that question would look like.
 None of this is gratuitous.
 This is a world where personal identity means something very different than in our world.

 Very Fancy Doilies?
 Village of Fowl Devotees?

 The series takes some interesting twists in this book; the main characters are not in the same place at the end as they were at the beginning.
 This is also the book where it becomes even clearer that “Lemony Snicket” is not just a pen name for Daniel Handler, but also a character in the story.